Lapikud/lapikud.github.io/src/README.md

 > [!WARNING]
 > This project uses custom router in `lib/Router.svelte`
 >
 > DO NOT TOUCH unless you know what you're doing!
 If you want to tinker, then do.
-When it breaks it just doesnt load any pages
+When it breaks it just doesn't load any pages

 ## Styling